-The word 'play' must be seen to be equal among agendas Written by Marc Armitage
+The word 'play' is equal among other agendas

+Written by Marc Armitage

 In the 1970s the American evolutionary biologist Robert (Bob) Fagin expressed concern about a significant loss of focus on play research in the field.
 Up until this point evolutionary biology had probably been responsible for the more significant theories in play that had so far come about.
-Of the four 'classic theories', for example, (the first really scientific attempts to explain play) all four had an evolutionary element and three were very specifically from the field of evolutionary biology.
+Of the four 'classic theories', for example, (the first really scientific attempts to explain play) all four had an evolutionary element and three were very specifically from the emerging field of evolutionary biology.

-This lack of focus that Fagin could see was largely because the generation of biologists responsible for this work on play were quite literally dying out, and interest among the new generation was lacking.
-That is not to say that there were no biologists interested in play at the time except they tended to have a focus on play as part of some other agenda.
-This meant that the word itself was beginning to disappear among the lexicon of twentieth century evolutionary biology.
+This lack of focus that Fagin could see was largely because the generation of evolutionary biologists responsible for this work on play were quite literally dying out and interest among the new generation was lacking.
+There were people from the field still looking at questions around play but generally they were doing so as part of other varied agendas.
+This meant that the word itself was losing status among the lexicon of twentieth century evolutionary biology.

-This disappearance of the word play has a long history which continues today, and it tends to happen when the topic of play meets another, usually more powerful agenda.
-The word play becomes subsumed by that agenda and disappears.
-By default, this trivialises play into unimportance.
+This pushing aside of the word 'play' has a long history and it tends to happen when the topic of play meets another, usually more powerful agenda.
+The word play becomes subsumed by that agenda and disappears which by default trivialises play into a lesser-importance.